Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 Left: The Grand Pic de Belledonne, highest summit of the range, as seen from Balmette.
 Balmette pass is between the 2 peaks and is a classic ski tour.
 Purchase this image on a royalty-free CD archive compilation

 Balmette pass.
-On the way down my skis start feeling sluggish and when I get to the card I understand why: the sandwich structure is separating: they are completely bent with no elasticy left.
+On the way down my skis start feeling sluggish and when I get to the card I understand why: the sandwich structure is separating: they are completely bent with no elasticity left.
 After 12 years, RIP my Dynastar Vertical 4x4, it's time for a change.

 Right: Balmette pass.
-On the way down my skis start feeling sluggish and when I get to the card I understand why: the sandwich structure is separating: they are completely bent with no elasticy left.
+On the way down my skis start feeling sluggish and when I get to the card I understand why: the sandwich structure is separating: they are completely bent with no elasticity left.
 After 12 years, RIP my Dynastar Vertical 4x4, it's time for a change.
 Image available as a free wallpaper

 Rocher d'Arguille